 In contrast to the rule-based method that works quite rigidly in terms of fraud detection and analysis, ML techniques introduce quicker, automated processing of a much larger number of fraud scenarios.
 Besides advanced computational speed and real-time processing of big data, ML systems enable better user experiences with smaller verification steps and learn to identify even hidden or, implicit fraud signals.
 Thus, ML systems are much better equipped to work with ambiguous data that rule-based algorithms will not detect.

-Understanding of how ML enables a fraud detection dataset is impossible without learning the fraud-specific data science techniques.
+Understanding of how ML enables a fraud detection dataset is impossible without learning the fraud-specific data science techniques, which often involve data exploration and mining.
 Otherwise, ML may go in the wrong direction, failing the initial task of fraud detection and letting fraudulent activities pass unnoticed.
 Here are some popular approaches to designing ML-enhanced fraud detection tools.

 Fraud identification has become imperative not only in traditional commercial spheres such as e-commerce or banking.
+In banking, alongside fraud detection, strategies to elevate customer retention are also crucial.
 It has gone far beyond economics, reaching such aspects of human lives as medical care, insurance, and personal data.
 In the times when personal data becomes the most valuable asset, fraud detection with sophisticated (and continually improving) algorithms is imperative to meet the challenge of the coming years – the rise of cybercrime.
 Here are some industry experiences regarding fraud detection and failures within the past years in the healthcare, banking, and e-commerce sectors – the ones most exposed to cybercriminal activities.

 Manipulations with healthcare insurance are the most common type of fraud in this sector, mainly because of the bureaucracy and complexity of the healthcare system.
 Criminals can steal money by: